nLab

 We will use simplicial groups and simplicial groupoids rather than spaces below as they are already partially algebraicised.
 So in the definition above, ‘space’ means a simplicial group(oid) and ‘continuous map’ means a homomorphism of simplicial group(oid)s.

-Considerable effort has gone into finding ‘good’ algebraic models for (connected) homotopy n-types.
+Considerable effort has gone into finding ‘good’ algebraic models for (connected) homotopy nn-types.
 In low dimensions the results are ‘old’ or ‘classical’.
 We will consider connected cases (simplicial groups) only.
 The extension to the non-connected case (simplicial groupoids) is ‘routine’.

 • The 1-type of a connected space is completely determined by its fundamental group, so groups form an algebraic model for homotopy 1-types.
 For the non pointed case, we can say groupoids form an algebraic model.